MS-CHS/ms-chs.github.com/_includes/about/en.md

-# Please use Chinese version and traslate to English.
+# Please use Chinese version and translate to English.